Rochester Hills, Michigan: Government

 Rochester Hills has a mayor-council government.
 The Rochester Hills City Council consists of seven Council Members: four district members and three at-large members.
 They are elected to four-year terms and, due to term limiting, can serve no more than two terms for a maximum of eight years.
 However, there are no limits on how many times the mayor can run for re-election as a write-in candidate.

 Rochester Hills does not have a police department, so the city's police services are provided by the Oakland County Sheriff's Office.
 The 52nd District Court Division Three is also located in Rochester Hills.

 In the 2020 United States presidential election in Michigan, 23,173 (50.67%) votes went to Joseph Biden and 21,680 (47.4%) votes were cast for Donald Trump.

-Federally, Rochester Hills is gerrymandered between Michigan's 8th congressional district, represented by Democrat Elissa Slotkin, and Michigan's 11th congressional district, represented by Democrat Haley Stevens.
-However, as of 2023, Rochester Hills will be appended to the Macomb County-centered Michigan's 10th congressional district.
+Federal, state, and county legislators

 Education

 Rochester Community Schools serve most of the city.
 Rochester Adams High School, Rochester High School, and Stoney Creek High School are in Rochester Hills.
-The city also hosts college and graduate-level programs in various disciplines at Oakland University and Rochester University.
+The city also hosts college and graduate-level programs in various disciplines at Oakland University and Rochester Christian University.

 Some portions of the city, however, are in the Avondale School District.
-Much of the ASD portion of Rochester Hills is zoned to Deerfield Elementary School, also within the city.
+Much of the ASD portion of Rochester Hills is zoned to Deer field Elementary School, also within the city.
 Other portions are zoned to Auburn Elementary School in Auburn Hills and Woodland Elementary School in Troy.
 All ASD residents are zoned to Avondale Middle School in Rochester Hills and Avondale High School in Auburn Hills.
 The Meadows School, Avondale Academy, and the ASD transportation department are all in Rochester Hills.

 City services include Rochester Hills Public Library.
 (The neighboring City of Rochester and Oakland Township contract with the City of Rochester Hills to permit their residents' use of the library.)

 The Japanese School of Detroit, a supplementary school for Japanese citizens of school age, at one time had its administrative offices in the former Oakland Steiner School in Rochester Hills.